rwilliaise/gmod-ts-template/README.md

 # gmod-ts-template
- A template for personal use!
+ A template for Garry's Mod projects created via TypeScript.